shyamsharma-kiwi/user-auth/README.md

         'PORT': 5432,
     }
 }

 Now run following commands:
-(venv)$ python manage.py migrate (if you are using this project first time in your system) (venv)$ python manage.py runserver
+(venv)$ python manage.py runserver
 And navigate to http://127.0.0.1:8000/apidoc/ to open swagger to access APIs.